Wire-Network/wire-cdt/docs/index.md

 ## Upgrading

-If you are upgrading to CDT version 3.0 or later from version 1.8.1 (or earlier) of [EOSIO.CDT](https://github.com/EOSIO/sysio.cdt), then please read [EOSIO.CDT to CDT](./04_upgrading/sysio.cdt-to-cdt.md).
+If you are upgrading to CDT version 3.0 or later from version 1.8.1 (or earlier) of [SYSIO.CDT](https://github.com/SYSIO/sysio.cdt), then please read [SYSIO.CDT to CDT](./04_upgrading/sysio.cdt-to-cdt.md).

 ## License